rmsk2/6502profiler/README.md

 ### NeoGeo cartridge memory model

-In this model the 64K base memory can be access through the addresses 0 t0 0xFFFF.
+In this model the 64K base memory can be accessed through the addresses 0 t0 0xFFFF.
 The addresses 0x10000 and above access the memory of the cartridge in a linear fashion.

 ### Commander X16